-- 8.61 The application has been considered under the minimum national space standards.
+- 8.64 The application has been considered under the minimum national space standards.
 The Council's adopted Design Guidance highlights for internal space standards that 'the internal dimensions of a dwelling should seek to meet at least the minimum sizes set out in the National Technical Standards'.
-Therefore, Policy CS17, from which the Design Guidance was established applies and developers should seek to meet these standards in order to adhere to the advice in the adopted Local Plan and to meet high quality design standards. - 8.62 The various house types have been considered by Officers and are fully compliant with, and in most cases exceed the minimum standard set out in the Space Standards.
+Therefore, Policy CS17, from which the Design Guidance was established applies and developers should seek to meet these standards in order to adhere to the advice in the adopted Local Plan and to meet high quality design standards. - 8.65 Whilst the planning application has been submitted in outline, a general assessment of the proposed dwellings can be considered based on the floor areas set out in the nine unit scheme (P/19/0483/FP) which is submitted in full detail.
+It is clear that the scheme would be fully compliant with the space standards, although a detailed assessment would need to be undertaken following the submission of the Reserved Matters application.